Lumbardo/module-payson-opencart/README.md

 * Go to Extensions->Payments and Payson Invoice.

-* Enter your Email, Agent ID,  MD5 Key and secure word  before enabling the module.
+* Enter your Email, Agent ID,  MD5 Key, secure word and Order totals to ignore  before enabling the module.

 * Click Save.